Virginia Tech® home

 To be eligible for the CIRTL at Virginia Tech Associate Teaching Program, you must be a current graduate student or postdoctoral associate at Virginia Tech, and you must complete the program requirements during your time as a graduate student or postdoctoral associate at the university.
 Note that badges will not be awarded to those who are not current graduate students or postdoctoral associates at Virginia Tech.
 The program is open to graduate students and postdoctoral associates regardless of teaching experience or responsibilities.

-Five Options
+Four Options

-By selecting this option, participants will be required to complete 3-4 workshops in the Evidence-Based Teaching category and 1-2 workshops in the Learning Through Diversity category, for a total of five workshops.
+If selecting this option, you will be required to complete five workshops offered by the Center for Excellence in Teaching and Learning (CETL) at Virginia Tech and/or the CIRTL Network.
 Only approved workshops listed here each semester will be counted for Option 1 completion.
-Please note that only spring 2024 semester workshops are listed below.
-Additional workshops will be offered in future semesters, and workshops may be completed in multiple semesters during your time as a graduate student or postdoctoral associate at Virginia Tech.
+Please note that only fall 2025 workshops are listed below.
+Additional workshops will be offered in future semesters, and workshops may be completed in multiple semesters during your time as a graduate student or postdoctoral associate at Virginia Tech, but no repeated workshops will be counted.
 The workshops may vary in length and modality, and participants are encouraged to select workshops that work best for them.
-For a multi-part workshop, you must fully participate in all parts for it to be marked as a completed workshop.
-The workshop option is not credit-bearing.
+Note that a multi-part workshop counts as one workshop only, and you must fully participate in all parts of a multi-part workshop for it to count as one completed workshop.
+The five-workshop option is not credit-bearing.
 However, registration for workshops is required, and some workshops have limited capacity.

-"Mindset to Mastery: The Inclusive Teaching Course" is offered during the spring 2024 semester and requires registration.
-For more information about the course and to register, visit "The Mindset to Mastery" registration page.
+"The College Classroom” (online, synchronous) is offered during the fall 2025 semester and requires registration.
+For more information about the course and to register, visit the "The College Classroom" registration webpage.

-“CIRTL MOOC: Advancing Learning Through Evidence-Based STEM Teaching” will be offered during the spring 2024 semester and requires registration.
-For more information about the MOOC and to register, visit the “CIRTL MOOC: Advancing Learning Through Evidence-Based STEM Teaching website.”
+"Advancing Learning Through Evidence-Based STEM Teaching" (self-paced, asynchronous) is currently offered and requires registration.
+For more information about the course and to register, visit the "Advancing Learning Through Evidence-Based STEM Teaching" registration webpage.

 Application